 In dogs, toxicity can be seen with 22 mg/kg doses.
 Long-term use, even at therapeutic doses, can result in clinical signs of toxicity.

-Cats cannot use Carodyl, according to the FDA.
-Carprofen can cause severe stomach ulcers and abrupt kidney failure in both dogs and cats when consumed in lethal doses.
-Vomiting, diarrhea, bloody vomitus, black-tarry stools, loss of appetite, lethargy, increased urine or thirst, general malaise, abdominal discomfort, liver damage with high dosages, and seizures or death with extremely large exposures are all symptoms of poisoning.
+Cats cannot use this medicine, according to the FDA.
+When consumed in lethal doses, it can cause severe stomach ulcers and abrupt kidney failure in dogs and cats.
+Vomiting, diarrhea, bloody vomitus, black-tarry stools, loss of appetite, lethargy, increased urine or thirst, general malaise, abdominal discomfort, liver damage with high dosages, and seizures or death are all symptoms of poisoning.
 Rarely, even without an overdose, it can cause liver damage in dogs with prolonged intake.

-Call your veterinarian and the Pet Poison Helpline right away for advice on life-saving treatments if you think an NSAID may have poisoned your dog or cat.
+Call your veterinarian and the Pet Poison Helpline immediately for advice on life-saving treatments if you think an NSAID may have poisoned your dog or cat.
 The sooner you get this treated, the less expensive and risky it is for your pet!

 Storage

-Carodyl can be kept in a storage area shielded from direct sunlight and at room temperature between 15 and 30 C. Additionally, be sure that children cannot access it.
+The medicine can be kept in a storage area away from direct sunlight and at room temperature between 15 and 30 C. Additionally, be sure that children cannot access it.

 Benefits of Using Carodyl